 Apple and Huawei were the first original equipment manufacturers to include the dedicated AI chips in their system chips launched in their handsets (Flagship) in 2017.

-And now after two years, all other SoC (system-on-chip) Vendors are trying to follow the suit.
+And now, after two years, all other SoC (system-on-chip) Vendors are trying to follow suit.
 Qualcomm is offering an Artificial Intelligence Tensor Accelerator in the Snapdragon 855 hexagon DSP for the first time.

 The main advantage of this is the lower power consumption and the higher AI processing Performance.
 On the other hand, this should be balanced against the genuine need for Artificial Intelligence processing.

 Smartphones have already been leveraging the features of Artificial Intelligence for some time.
-However, until now the processing has been performed often in the Cloud or distributed through the different computer chips like CPUs, GPUs, and DSPs.
+However, the processing has often been performed in the Cloud or distributed through different computer chips like CPUs, GPUs, and DSPs.

 As the AI chips are becoming the most important part of Mobile devices, smartphone SoC providers are speeding to enhance the ML (Machine Learning) Capabilities of chips by adding dedicated AI chips into the designs for better performance.